 Honestly, I never liked it – the fact that I have to search for things was not appealing to me.

-But with time and after I was seeing the cool stuff my mum was finding, I started going on my own, once I got a bit older.
+But once I got older, and after seeing the cool stuff my mum was finding, I started going on my own.

 Now some of my favorite jeans, shirts, and coats are from second-hand shops!